-Suzanne is the founder and principle teacher at Well Mother
+Suzanne is the founder and principal teacher at Wellmother, established 1990

-BA (Hons), PGCE(PCET), MRSS(T), DipHSEC, DipAPNT, CNHC registered, AOBTA honorary member
+BA (Hons), PGCE(PCET), FwSS(T), DipHSEC, DipAPNT, CNHC registered, AOBTA honorary member

-As well as her teaching, she also continues to work with individual clients, both male and female, from her clinic in Bristol and can offer phone or email appointments/skype consultations.
+As well as her teaching, she continues to work with individual clients, both male and female, primarily with massage and shiatsu, including exercise and breath work, from her clinics in Bristol and the South of France.
+She also offers zoom consultations.

-“Even though it has been over 30 years since I discovered shiatsu (what is shiatsu), I am still amazed by its power and simplicity.
+“Even though it has been over 30 years since I discovered shiatsu (what is shiatsu), and massage, I am still amazed by the power and simplicity of touch.
 It reaffirms for me how important it is to not lose the traditional wisdom of our ancestors, and especially, in this high tech world, to be able to tune into our bodies and work with our own healing power.

 I had just finished a degree in modern languages at Bristol University (1983), and wanted to be a writer.
 However, I had also been ill with a kidney infection and felt I needed to look after my body.
 I had already explored massage, counselling, yoga and meditation and shiatsu seemed to bring them altogether.